-Taiwan's first round-island cruise ship docked in Port Kaohsiung on Friday, October 23, on a 4-day voyage launched as part of the efforts to boost domestic travel amid the Coronavirus (COVID-19) crisis.
+Taiwan's first round-island cruise ship docked in Port Kaohsiung on Friday, October 23, on a 4-day voyage launched as part of the efforts to boost domestic travel amid the COVID crisis.

 The cruise is among the latest packages from the line to operate domestic tourism in Taiwan due to COVID, the first taking the form of island-hopping itineraries from Keelung to islands like Kinmen, Penghu, and Matsu from July.